armory/docs-cdaas/content/en/canary-analysis/create-canary-queries.md

 tags: ["Deploy Strategy", "Canary", "Retrospective Analysis"]
 ---

-## Overview

-Retrospective analysis is the starting point to creating queries so that you can perform canary analysis on your deployments.
-The UI gives you a structured way to create a query and test it against previous deployments.
-When ready, you can export it so that you can add the query to your deploy file easily.
-Use the **Retrospective Analysis** UI to help you to construct queries.
-You can then test those queries by running them against previous deployments.
-Once you've created a query that meets your needs, export it to generate YAML that you can use in your deploy file.

 ## {{% heading "prereq" %}}

 You need to integrate your Metrics provider.
 See the {{< linkWithTitle "canary-analysis/integrate-metrics-provider.md" >}} guide for details.